All that leaves you wordless should be inhabited someday, somehow, with your words.

 A Bit About Who I Am

 I grew up in Nashville, Tennessee, graduated from Vanderbilt University in English and French, and earned a Master’s Degree with an emphasis in creative writing at Austin Peay State University.
 I lived in France, Central Florida, and Italy before at last returning to Nashville to settle.
-I taught for many years and now facilitate writing groups for adults.
 My true vocation and deep pleasure is writing poems, stories, and essays.
 I love fiddling with words in all sorts of ways, exploring the multitude of variations in the way they work to inform and move, as well as how they work their magic in other languages.

 For Working writers–Check out this terrific resource: